 BA (music), Bates College; MM (musicology), University of Arizona; PhD (ethnomusicology), University of California, Los Angeles

 Michael Silvers is an ethnomusicologist and a specialist in Brazilian music and environmental crisis.
 His research interests also include sound studies, the cultural and environmental history of music technologies, and music, gender, and sexuality.

-Silvers is faculty director of Nação Terra do Milho, the University of Illinois Brazilian Armorial Ensemble (currently on hiatus).
+Silvers is faculty director of Nação Terra do Milho, the University of Illinois Brazilian Armorial Ensemble (on hiatus for the 2021-22 academic year).
 He teaches courses on Brazilian music, world music, ethnomusicological theory and methods, music, gender, and sexuality, and topics in ecomusicology.
 He previously taught at UCLA and UC Riverside.